 The subject-active paradigm dominates in the research of the quality of training future teachers for professional activity.
 Its essence is based on the recognition of the active role of a person in the realization of their own abilities in professional work (K. Abulkhanova-Slavskaya, B. Ananiev, O. Brushlinsky, O. Leontyev, S. Rubinstein).
-Evaluation of the active position of the individual in creating their own professional life project as the basis for professional self-realization allows translating the applied aspects of the study of training future teachers to the plane of professional success and managing the professional development of their personality.
+Evaluation of the active position of the individual in creating their own professional self-realization allows translating the applied aspects of the study of training future teachers to the plane of professional success and managing the professional development of their personality.